chadmandoo/My-PHP-Design-Patterns/README.md

 This is located in src/Observer and shows the benefits of using an Observer pattern.
 The example is taken from Head First Design Patterns using a Weather Data fictional program.

+## Decorator
+Example of a Decorator pattern using a Weapon and Damage modifiers as examples.